Yay – Yet Another Reliable AUR Helper Written In GO

 Howdy Arch Users!
 I’ve got a good news for you.
 Today, I stumbled upon yet another reliable AUR helper called “Yay”.
 Yep! the name of this AUR helper is Yay.
 In the past, I was using Pacaur for installing AUR packages.
 It did a great job and I really liked it.
 I have also used some other AUR helpers such as Packer and Yaourt as well.
 But, they are all now discontinued and not recommended to use anymore.
 After reading about Yay features, I thought to give “Yay” a try and see how things works.
 So, here we go!

 Yay – Yet another Yaourt, an AUR Helper written in Go

-As the heading says, Yay, stands for yet another yaourt, is a new reliable AUR helper written in GO language.
+As the title says, Yay, stands for yet another yaourt, is a new reliable AUR helper written in GO language.
 It provides an interface for pacman and also it has almost no dependencies.
 It provides yaourt like search feature and minimizes the user input greatly.
 Another notable feature is you can choose which application to install or update.
 Also, It supports AUR tab completion, so just type few letters of an AUR package and hit enter KEY to complete the name.